Apply for a cross-institutional course at Griffith University

 If you are seeking to be a cross-institutional student, you should make an application prior to the trimester in which you wish to study.

-Both external students to Griffith University and current Griffith University students studying a 6 by 6 Teaching Period wanting to study a trimester course can apply.
+Both external students to Griffith University and current Griffith University students studying in a trimester wanting to study a Teaching Period course can apply.

 Approval to undertake cross-institutional study will only be given where:

 - the course is not a restricted course or (if the course is restricted) relevant approval is provided

 Accelerated single course of study is one subject of a Griffith degree

 If you are seeking to be an accelerated single course student, you should make an application prior to the Teaching Period in which you wish to study.